The Loons of Round Lake

 Tagging a Loon

 Loons aren’t the only fascinating creatures in the area around Lakeside Club.
-Check out this Video about the inhabitants of nearby wetlands.
+Check out Jeff’s Video about the inhabitants of nearby wetlands.

 The Loon Report